 My brother-in-law worked as a sheet metal worker most of his career.
-He was also worked as the union steward.
+He also worked as a union steward.
 His philosophy: fair and firm.
-He was known for his integrity.
-He had put in over twenty years at his company.
+He had integrity.
+He put in over twenty years at his company.

 One day he and the whole crew came to work and found out they didn’t have jobs.
 A company from the eastern US bought them out.
 The new management said, “Your fired.
 We will hire back 80% of you at $2 an hour less.”

 Most employees re-interviewed, it’s what they knew for many years.
 My brother-in-law got his job back.

 A few weeks after this, I talked to him at a family gathering.